 Phin Drip is the most popular method for locals in Vietnam

 Sitting near the top of popular experiences in Vietnam is Egg Coffee.
-Combining egg yolks and sweetened condensed milk, a sweet eggy foam floats atop the dark robusta brew.
+Combining egg yolks and sweetened condensed milk, a rich creamy foam floats atop the dark robusta brew.
 Our Vietnamese team leader, Thang, demonstrates how to make this silky delicious drink in the video below.

-This coffee is a perfect balance between rich, creamy coconut and the robusta bean acidity.
+This coffee is a perfect balance between rich, creamy coconut and the acidity of the robusta bean.
 What a pair!
-The ingredients include coconut cream and sweetened condensed milk (yes, this sweet milk is quite popular in coffee!) is served hot, and also quite popular on ice.
+The ingredients include coconut cream and sweetened condensed milk (yes, this sweet milk is quite popular in coffee here!) is served hot, and also quite popular on ice.